 One downside of living in Orefield is that it can take a long time to commute to work.
 In Orefield, the average commute to work is 30.60 minutes, which is quite a bit higher than the national average.

-Orefield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Orefield doesn't have a public transportation system that people use for their commute.

 Orefield is one of the most well-educated cities in the nation.
 47.69% of adults in Orefield have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.